Here are some dehydrator recipes, which are also raw, living food recipes.

 Process all ingredients together in a food processor using the "S" blade.

-Using a spoon dipped in water, and your finders, dipped in water for easier processing, spread the dough about ¼ inch thick onto a Paraflexx® sheet.
+Using a spoon dipped in water, spread the dough about ¼ inch thick onto a Paraflexx® sheet.
 Score the dough with a knife into small squares.

 Dehydrate at 105° F for 6 hours.